Jiwe-Studio/wallet-sdk-unity/README.md

 - Order_ID - is useful for the dev’s records to know which reward he has given
 - “Reward for passing boss#1” - is a description of the reward

 The method can be called at any time as long as it has a trigger.

 You have to switch to scripts (using your favorite script editor) to include the method to call the reward function.

-The reward acts as debit to the game wallet which was created on the developers profile.
-If the game wallet is at 0 the response will be a error 400: Bad request.
+The reward acts as a debit to the game wallet which was created on is debited from the developersdeveloper's profile.
+If the game wallet is at 0 the response will be a error 400: Bad request.If the game wallet is at 0 the response will be an error 429: Bad request on the console log.
+(Please use the console log on the Unity engine to view and log errors)

+If this error occurs you can display it on screen for the player to be aware

 **Adding Purchases:**